gavin-parker/WebTech/readme.txt

 so some elements will collapse in and flashy features will be removed when viewing on a small device.

-The pages have been validated for HTML5 polyglot.
+/////Animations/////
 There is some css animation on buttons and the tiled images on the main page as well as some js animation on the holiday submission form.
+Javascript animation is used for fade in effect on scrolling.

+/////Images & Drawing
 The weather/price icons are vector graphics made in inkscape while the logo is a png made in GIMP.